 Mr. Foster was wounded twice in one day while fighting in Germany.
 Mr. Glavin was with troops who took command of a warehouse full of a Japanese whisky, half of which they learned was doped to give kamikaze pilots courage to complete their suicide missions.

 Ms. Johns joined the Civil Air Patrol in 1941 but it would not let her fly.
 She joined the Marine Corps in 1944, but it would not let her fly either.
 She learned how to fly at an air college after leaving the Marine Corps.

 Mr. Moshano reconnected several years after the war with a soldier he had seen jumping out of a tank, with one arm blown off, who he presumed was dead.

 Mr. Noody became the face of D-Day in a widely circulated photograph that shows him weighed down with gear aboard his C-47 June 5, 1944.

 Mr. Noody, the recipient of two Bronze Stars and two Purple Hearts, rarely talked about the war after his discharge.
 The only thing his wife knew about his war experience was that he had been in the paratroopers until he was interviewed by Terry Poyser, co-author of a book on the Fighting Fox Company, part of the 101st Airborne.
 E Company of that regiment gained renown as the Band of Brothers, as depicted in book and film.

 We fought right along side of them, Mr. Noody said.
 We were always telling them we did all the work and they got all the credit, but thats not true.

-Mr. Noody has gone to the annual anniversary of D-Day and the Battle of Normandy in recent years and believes the connections he made there led to his Legion of Honor award this year.
+Mr. Noody has gone to D-Day and Battle of Normandy commemorations in recent years and believes the connections he made there led to his Legion of Honor award this year.
 The award for U.S. veterans is for those who risked their lives during World War II to fight on French territory.

 I think it was nice of them, he said.
 Im going to pin it on my jacket.
 I have no idea even what it looks like.